Dettrax/Dettrax.github.io/README.md

 - Modernized legacy Java code by transitioning RESTful API projects to Python, optimizing them to meet AWS Lambda’s 15-minute execution window.
 Developed and maintained CI/CD pipelines using GitLab, enhancing the speed and reliability of microservice deployments.
 - Led the development and deployment of Python packages, utilizing CI/CD pipelines for systematic management on JFrog.
 Implemented Datadog dashboards to monitor cloud resource utilization, resulting in improved error detection and handling through monitoring of Lambda, Redshift, State Machine, S3, Glue Jobs, SNS, and SQS.
 - Mentored junior engineers and conducted training sessions on cloud technologies and best practices, fostering a culture of continuous learning and improvement within the team.

+## Publications

+### Xenia – A Smart Tour Planning And Recommendation Using Crowdsourced Data
+In this research paper published in the International Journal of Research and Analytical Reviews (IJRAR), I explored how crowdsourced data can be used to enhance the effectiveness of travel apps.
+By incorporating AI and natural language processing, this study offers a novel approach to improving tourism experiences through personalized recommendations and support for local businesses.
+This work is a testament to my commitment to applying advanced technology to real-world challenges.
+- **Read the paper here:** [IJRAR1CCP011](https://www.ijrar.org/viewfull.php?&p_id=IJRAR1CCP011)

 ## Leadership and Recognitions